 All Christians, whether Catholic or Protestant, like to meditate on the Magnificat, that prayerful song brimming over with anger at the way the world is tilted against the poor.
 It is Mary’s cry for justice: He has filled the hungry with good things/ And sent the rich away empty.
 This is Mary who inspires all followers of her son to challenge injustice also in our own time and place.

-The two pregnant women in our Gospel today are different in age, yet both full of joy and concern for each other.
+There is a big age-difference between the two pregnant women in our Gospel today, yet both full of joy for themselves and for each other.
 Mary goes to visit Elizabeth because of the dangers attendant on so late a pregnancy.
-That she went with hasted, halfway across the country, to make the visit is a clear sign of Mary's generosity and goodness.
-Through the light of the Holy Spirit, Elizabeth recognised Mary's privilege as the mother of the longed-for Messiah.
+That she went with hasted, halfway across the country, to make the visit is a clear sign of Mary’s generosity and goodness.
+Through the light of the Holy Spirit, Elizabeth recognised Mary’s privilege as the mother of the longed-for Messiah.
 She greets Mary in the words we are so familiar with in our Hail Mary.
 And Mary responds in the equally familiar words of the Magnificat.
 These two great women understand the miracle of conception and birth.
 But in each case there was divine intervention in a truly exceptional way.
 The Gospel says that both were informed of this fact by the words of an angel; they each had a message from God telling them so.